Rocke1001feller/nextjs-subscription-payments/README.md

 # Next.js Subscription Payments Starter

-> [!WARNING]
+> [!IMPORTANT]
-> This repo has been sunset and replaced by a new template: https://github.com/nextjs/saas-starter
+>  supabase + stripe + next.js, This tech stack will continue, any contributions is welcome.

 ## Features